jellyfin/jellyfin-mpv-shim/README.md

 and libmpv libraries are either 64 or 32 bit.
 (Don't mismatch them.)

 1. Install [Python3](https://www.python.org/downloads/) with PATH enabled.
 Install [7zip](https://ninite.com/7zip/).
-2. After installing python3, open `cmd` as admin and run `pip install --upgrade pyinstaller python-mpv requests`.
+2. After installing python3, open `cmd` as admin and run `pip install --upgrade pyinstaller python-mpv requests websocket_client urllib3 six`.
 3. Download [libmpv](https://sourceforge.net/projects/mpv-player-windows/files/libmpv/).
 4. Extract the `mpv-1.dll` from the file and move it to the `jellyfin-mpv-shim` folder.
 5. Open a regular `cmd` prompt.
 Navigate to the `jellyfin-mpv-shim` folder.